solesen1992/Movie-website/README.md

 - Adding a Business Logic Layer between the Controller and Service Layer → This would make the project even more structured and better follow the Separation of Concerns principle.

-- Adding unit tests for the service layer and business logic.

-- Adding error handling and user feedback in the Views if the API call fails.
+- Adding user feedback in the Views if the API call fails.

-- Making the wishlist persist between sessions (e.g. saving to a database instead of session).
+- Making the wishlist persist between sessions.

 - Using retry policies or timeout configurations in .AddHttpClient().